owenfucell/deep_neuro_wavelet/README.md

 Continuation of the work of
 [Jannes Schafer](https://github.com/schanso/deep_neuro).

-**deep_neuro**  explores the Gray dataset using a [convolutional neural network](http://yann.lecun.com/exdb/publis/pdf/lecun-99.pdf) trying to predict either stimulus class or response type from different brain regions, from different frequency band and at different points in time.
+**deep_neuro_wavelet**  explores the Gray dataset using a [convolutional neural network](http://yann.lecun.com/exdb/publis/pdf/lecun-99.pdf) trying to predict either stimulus class or response type from different brain regions at different points in time.
-It also transforms the raw data from MATLAB to NumPy-ready and applies the usual pre-processing steps as well as dealing with the analysis and visualization of the results
+It also transforms the raw data from MATLAB to NumPy-ready and applies the wavelet decomposiyion steps as well as dealing with the analysis and visualization of the results

 ### Installation
 To get started, create a project directory using `mkdir my_project/` and change into it (`cd my_project/`).
-Then clone this repository using `git clone https://github.com/rnoyelle/deep_neuro.git`.
+Then clone this repository using `git clone https://github.com/rnoyelle/deep_neuro_wavelet.git`.
 Once cloned, change into the directory (`cd deep_neuro/`) and source the environment generator file:

 `. generate_environment.sh`